What Is OSHA 10?

 - Duration: The course lasts for 10 hours and covers both mandatory and elective workplace safety topics.

 - Certification: Upon completion, participants receive a Department of Labor (DOL) card, commonly known as an OSHA card, which serves as proof of course completion.
 Except for Nevada-issued cards, these do not expire.
+While the card itself does not expire, maintaining ongoing compliance is part of broader OSHA compliance requirements, which may include refresher training, updated safety documentation, and proper recordkeeping.

 Types of OSHA 10 Training